Is a Halloween food plan a scary thought? At NAO, we understand that not only do your kids go nuts over all the candy, so can you!

 This Halloween, create a plan and let the ghosts do the scaring.

-If you want to recreate your favorite treat, try making it yourself this year.
-This is a great idea if you are hosting or way to spend some time with friends or family.
+Try recreating your favorite treats from home this year.
+This is a great idea if you are hosting or want to spend some time with friends or family.
 Not to mention, you will know exactly what ingredients you are using.
-For example, Rachel’s Mansfield’s plant-based, grain-free, and gluten-free, Dark Chocolate Peanut Butter Pumpkin Candies only takes 35 minutes to make up.
-You can find them here.
+Here's how to DIY with mouth watering Cookie Dough Truffles, Cinnamon Roll Cookies, and Date Snickers!

 Although you might feel like cutting your portions to make up for eating one too many treats last night, today is a new day.
 Serve your body with the right amount of whole, real foods and drink plenty of water during the day to limit overindulging at night.

 Talk to a family member, friend, or co-worker about keeping each other accountable during the holiday.
-You will be more motivated when it together, plus it’s a fun way to challenge yourself!
+You will be far more motivated when doing it together, plus it’s a fun way to challenge yourself!

 If you have kids, it's the perfect time to connect with other like-minded parents and support each other if there are tantrums and growing pains.
 You are not alone!

 Need more support and fun tips to navigate all the holidays?
 Reach out!
 Let us take care of the details and make you a custom game plan so you feel fully prepared, and fully rewarded.
 These are habits that will last you a lifetime. 🙂